HaolinHom/a-cli/README.md

 ### plugin new

-Create a new cli-plugin,
+Create a new CLI plugin,
-you can download the cli-plugin template as a new plugin through the optional template option in the local settings(`local/setting.json`).
+you can download the CLI plugin template as a new plugin through the optional template option in the local settings(`local/setting.json`).

 ```bash
 wucli plugin new